h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-using-substance-painter-in-production.md

     It seems obvious but can go a long way in terms of keeping the consistency and reliability of the overall look development and lighting of the project.
 In bigger studios, look development/lighting teams, would have specific lighting setups and testing environments provided by the supervisors.
  9. Add Final Touches In Maya

-    You can keep some of exaggerations, fine-tunings and adding different variations for Arnold or generally speaking, rendering engines.
+    Depending on the pipeline, you can leave some of exaggerations, fine-tunings and adding different variations to colors and values, for Arnold or generally speaking, rendering engines.
+Most of changes of these natures follows along while shading the asset.
 10. Stay Consistent